Meet Dan MacPherson

 In 2008, Dan became a professional member of the National Association of Instrument Repairers known as NAMIR (his membership has since expired) and a year later was gratefully accepted as a member of IMIT, the Institute of Musical Instrument Technology (also expired) this was also the year that saw the business relocation to the heart of Southend-on-sea.

 In late 2010, after three years of developing Tonetech, Dan decided to resign as Director of Tonetech and leave the company in the capable hands of Bill Quinn.
 This allowed him to free up time to work on and develop a new range of MacPherson Guitars.
-Dan still works closely with Bill as a technical consultant and takes care of much of Tonetech’s timber selection and wood machining work.
+Dan continued to work closely with Bill as a technical consultant until the sale of Tonetech Ltd in 2019.

 A New Era